 6-8 weeks mother and baby check

 The 6-8 week check is important for looking after both you and your baby.
-However, as you know, COVID-19 has placed a huge challenge on the on the NHS and, if this screening opportunity has been missed due to current circumstance, here is some advice about what you should look out for.
+The advice below will tell you what you should look out for.

 Your baby should have had a full physical examination soon after birth.
 This will have picked up many, but not all, of the problems which we look for during the 6-week postnatal check.